 WCC disaster response

 While providing disaster services, members will be away from home for up to 30 days at a time.
 Housing accommodations may consist of a campsite, community center basement, or other makeshift location.
 These are rigorous assignments so be sure you are up to the challenge before applying to one of our disaster response crews.
-Beyond our four designated disaster response crews, WCC member participation in response efforts is voluntary.
+Beyond our five designated disaster response crews, WCC member participation in response efforts is voluntary.

 Recent response summaries

-In WCC’s largest out-of-state deployment since 2012, 72 WCC staff and AmeriCorps members traveled to Baton Rouge, La., in August 2016 to assist communities after record flooding.
+In WCC’s largest out-of-state deployment since 2012, 72 WCC staff and AmeriCorps members traveled to Baton Rouge, La. in August 2016, to assist communities after record flooding.
 WCC supervisor Ernie Farmer led the AmeriCorps Disaster Response Team (ADRT) response as Incident Commander.
-Supervisor Rob Crawford served as Operations Chief, Phill VanKessel as Logistics Chief and other WCC supervisors helped lead more than 400 responding AmeriCorps members.
+Supervisor Rob Crawford served as Operations Chief, Phill VanKessel as Logistics Chief, and other WCC supervisors helped lead more than 400 responding AmeriCorps members.
 In November, 24 additional WCC staff and AmeriCorps members arrived in Louisiana for another 30-day deployment.
 WCC has continued to assist with disaster services in Louisiana during the 2016-2017 service year, returning early March from ADRT's final month of response efforts.
 Read member-written blog posts from this deployment.

 Florida Hurricane Matthew